Home โ€บ Destinations โ€บ Europe โ€บ Greece

 Do you know why the area is known as Little Venice?

 In the 18th century, merchants built houses on the edge of the waterfront, like in the Italian city of Venice.
-They also used Venetian architectural style to give the place a Venetian feel.
+They also used the Venetian architectural style to give the place a Venetian feel.

 5. Explore the Island of Delos

 According to Greek mythology, Delos is the birthplace of Apollo and his twin sister Artemis.
 It is one of the most significant archaeological sites in Greece, where you can see well-preserved ruins from the ancient Greek civilization.
-Delos was declared a UNESCO World Heritage Site thanks to its important historical significance.

 It is an uninhabited Greek island surrounded by the Aegean Sea but with good boat connections from Mykonos, Naxos, Paros and other Cycladic Islands.
 There are no hotels and apartments, so you can visit Delos only as a day trip adventure.